Chinese internet giant Tencent buys 5% of Tesla

 Tencent is a prolific investor.
 It holds equity in Snap, this year’s hot tech IPO, among others following an early investment.
 While that interest in messaging makes sense since Tencent’s operates China’s dominant chat app — WeChat — it isn’t immediately clear whether the Tesla investment has strategic undertones.
 Others in its portfolio include Didi Chuxing, China’s largest taxi on-demand service, which is in the process of buying Uber China and recently launched a U.S.-based research lab.

 Disclosure of this investment comes after Tencent made a series of announcements around its artificial intelligence efforts.
 The firm poached a senior machine learning researcher from rival Baidu to staff its China-based AI research lab.
-It also revealed that its had defeat a high-ranking Japanese Go player in its latest battle with a human player.
-Google’s AlphaGo, of course, made headlines when it defeated an ex world champion of the ancient Asia strategy game last year.
+Google’s AlphaGo, of course, made headlines when it defeated an ex world champion of the ancient Asian strategy game last year.

 Elsewhere, Tencent last week led a $350 million investment in popular photo sharing and video streaming app Kuaishou, which we previously reported is aiming to go public in the U.S. as soon as this year.